koii-network/docs/concepts/encryption/solana-encryption.md

 sidebar_label: Solana Encryption
 ---

-Solana employs [Edwards-curve Digital Signature Algorithm (EdDSA)](https://en.wikipedia.org/wiki/EdDSA), an elliptical signature algorithm for cryptography.
+Solana employs the [Edwards-curve Digital Signature Algorithm (EdDSA)](https://en.wikipedia.org/wiki/EdDSA), an elliptical signature algorithm for cryptography.

 :::info
 [K2](/develop/settlement-layer/k2-tick-tock-fast-blocks) is a fork of Solana, so messages can also be encrypted using Koii addresses!